bokeh/bokeh/docs/bokeh/source/docs/reference/models.rst

 All of the rectangular boxes above are Bokeh models.

-The :ref:`alphabetical class index <bokeh.models.classes>` and the topical sections in the sidebar link to every built-in Bokeh model.
+The alphabetical class index below and the topical sections in the sidebar link to every built-in Bokeh model.
 Each class has a dedicated page containing its properties and a JSON prototype illustrating what a serialized version of the model looks like.

+.. include:: models/class_index.inc

 .. toctree::
     :maxdepth: 3
     :hidden:

-    models/class_index
     models/annotations
     models/axes
     models/callbacks